Word list

 postmortem

-Avoid in general usage.
-Instead, use retrospective.
-In disaster recovery (DR) and DevOps context, use blameless postmortem.
+In disaster recovery (DR) and DevOps contexts, use blameless postmortem.

 practitioner